riverwaysoft/php-converter/README.md

 - Custom type resolvers (e.g. `DateTimeImmutable`)
 - Generate a single output file or multiple files (entity per class)
 - Custom class filters
+- Generate files from local git repository or remote

 ## Error list
 Here is a list of errors `dto-converter` can throw and description what to do if you encounter these errors: